Hreflang for Webflow and Squarespace

 <link rel="alternate" hreflang="x-default" href="https://yoursite.com/en/page/" />

 The problem with this approach on Webflow is that custom head code at the project level applies to every page -- but your hreflang URLs need to be page-specific.
 You'll need to add per-page custom code in each page's settings for accurate hreflang, which is manual and doesn't scale to large sites.
+Make sure you use valid language codes and see the hreflang HTML examples for correct formatting.

 Generate the hreflang code for your pages